WasperAI/Wasper/README.md

 - We love the idea of local-first that you always own your data on your disk, in spite of the cloud.
 Furthermore, AFFiNE supports real-time sync and collaborations on web and cross-platform clients.

-**Self-host & Shape your own Wasper**
+**Self-host & Shape your own AFFiNE**

-- You have the freedom to manage, self-host, fork and build your own Wasper.
+- You have the freedom to manage, self-host, fork and build your own AFFiNE.
 Plugin community and third-party blocks are coming soon.
+More tractions on [Blocksuite](https://blocksuite.io).
+Check there to learn how to [self-host AFFiNE](https://docs.affine.pro/docs/self-host-affine).

 ## Acknowledgement